TomasSanchez/Resources_DjangoReact/README.md

 # Resources_DjangoReact

-## A repo to dump all external links and docs for future reference
+A repo to dump all external links and docs for future reference

+Focused around django with drf as backend and react frontend, covering django channels, redis, celery, views, orm, best practices, react redux, typescript and how to deploy them.

 <br/>

 ---